 What are the relationships between dinosaurs and other tetrapods?
-What are the relationships between and important adaptations of the major groups of dinosaurs?
-(Pay particular attention to those groups who were referred to again during the last third of the course!); Bird origins What are the major events in dinosaur history?

-Evolution & Cladistics (be able to read a cladogram) Geologic time

-Dinosaur Functional Anatomy & Behavior

-Significance of osteological correlates

-Methods of interpreting function & behavior:

-Analogies with living forms Phylogenetic distribution of behaviors Biomechanics Geological Evidence (tracks, coprolites, bite marks, etc.) Striding locomotion in dinosaurs Difficulty in determining top speeds (even for living animals) Use (and difficulties) of footprints in studying dinosaur locomotion Cursoriality vs. Graviportality: osteological correlates of each Scaling issues, allometry: isometry, negative allometry, positive allometry Which groups of dinosaurs have the most cursorial adaptations?
+What are the relationships between and important adaptations of the major groups of dinosaurs? (pay particular attention to those groups who were referred to again during the last third of the course!)
+Bird origins What are the major events in dinosaur history?
+Evolution & Cladistics (be able to read a cladogram) Geologic time Dinosaur Functional Anatomy & Behavior Significance of osteological correlates Methods of interpreting function & behavior: Analogies with living forms Phylogenetic distribution of behaviors Biomechanics Geological Evidence (tracks, coprolites, bite marks, etc.) Striding locomotion in dinosaurs Difficulty in determining top speeds (even for living animals) Use (and difficulties) of footprints in studying dinosaur locomotion Cursoriality vs. Graviportality: osteological correlates of each Scaling issues, allometry: isometry, negative allometry, positive allometry Which groups of dinosaurs have the most cursorial adaptations?
 Which the most graviportal?
-Changes of locomotion in eumaniraptorans: knee-driven striding Other types of functional analysis: bite force, digestion, joint motion Dinosaur Senses and how we reconstruct them: brains, balance, hearing, smelling, vision Interspecific vs. Intraspecific Behavior Message of display: Defensive, Territorial, Sexual (courtship), Species Recognition Medium of display: Visual, Sound, etc.
+Changes of locomotion in eumaniraptorans: knee-driven striding Other types of functional analysis: bite force, balance, joint motion, hearing, smelling, vision Interspecific vs. Intraspecific Behavior Message of display: Defensive, Territorial, Sexual (courtship), Species Recognition Medium of display: Visual, Sound, etc.